aseldawy/CS167/Labs/Lab8/CS167-Lab8.md

 5. Repeat what you did for Q5 but [do not show the `_id` field](https://www.mongodb.com/docs/manual/reference/method/db.collection.find/#_id-field-projection).
     * ***(Q7) What is the command that retrieves the results without the _id field?***

-6. Insert the following document to the collection.
+6. Insert the following document into the collection.
     ```json
     {id: Long('921633456941125634'), place: { country_code: 'JP', name: 'Japan', place_type: 'city' }, user: {user_name: 'xyz2', followers_count: [2100, 5000], statuses_count: 55000}, hashtags: ['nature' ],lang: 'ja'}
     ```